Skip to main content

 MembersValueDescriptionSince

 Documents'DOCUMENTS'The Documents directory.
 On iOS it's the app's documents directory.
 Use this directory to store user-generated content.
 On Android it's the Public Documents folder, so it's accessible from other apps.
-It's not accesible on Android 10 unless the app enables legacy External Storage by adding android:requestLegacyExternalStorage="true" in the application tag in the AndroidManifest.xml.
+It's not accessible on Android 10 unless the app enables legacy External Storage by adding android:requestLegacyExternalStorage="true" in the application tag in the AndroidManifest.xml.
 On Android 11 or newer the app can only access the files/folders the app created.1.0.0

 Data'DATA'The Data directory.
 On iOS it will use the Documents directory.
 On Android it's the directory holding application files.
 Files will be deleted when the application is uninstalled.1.0.0